 - inter and trans-disciplinarity and ways of knowing for sustainability.

-- Interdisciplinarity in Research Programming and Funding Cycles: the case of urban development (INTREPID, Trans-Domain COST Action). http://www.intrepid-cost.eu/ Ongoing.
+- Inter and Trans-disciplinarity in Research: the case of urban studies (INTREPID, Trans-Domain COST Action).
+Chair of Action, http://www.intrepid-cost.eu/Completed.

 - Sustainable Urbanisation in China: Historical and Comparative Perspectives, mega-Trends towards 2050 (URBACHINA, FP7); principal investigator for ICS; http://www.urbachina.eu/index.php/en/ Completed.

-- Forward Looking Analysis of Grand Societal cHallenges and Innovative Policies (FLAGSHIP, FP7, starting 2013); principal investigator for ICS; http://flagship-project.eu/ Completed.
+- Forward Looking Analysis of Grand Societal cHallenges and Innovative Policies (FLAGSHIP, FP7, starting 2013); PI for ICS; http://flagship-project.eu/ Completed.

 - Values and Attitudes in relation to a shift towards more sustainable economic development: the views of business, state and the people (MUVE funded by FFMS, Portugal).
 Completed.

-- Research network on EU scenarios: PAradigm SHifts Modelling and INnovative Approaches (PASHMINA, FP7); Olivia is Member of the Scientific Board; http://www.pashmina-project.eu/ Completed.
+- EU scenarios: PAradigm SHifts Modelling and INnovative Approaches (PASHMINA, FP7); Member of the Scientific Board; http://www.pashmina-project.eu/ Completed.